mperktold/jetty-conscrypt-cert-selection/README.md

 Example project to show the problem described in [Jetty issue 2896](https://github.com/eclipse/jetty.project/issues/2896).

 This is a minimal example implementing a server that has two wildcard certificates `*.alfa.org` and `*.beta.org`.
-The problem is that regardless of whether the server always serves the same certificate, regardless of the host specified by the client.
+The problem is that the server always uses the same certificate, regardless of the host specified by the client.

-To reproduce the problem, first add the following content to your `hosts` (`/etc/hosts` in Unix, `C:\WINDOWS\System32\drivers\etc` in Windows).
+To reproduce the problem, first add the following lines to your `hosts` (`/etc/hosts` in Unix, `C:\WINDOWS\System32\drivers\etc` in Windows).

 ```
 127.0.0.1		test.alfa.org